How Wales brings digital literacy to every student in the country

 Response from students has been very positive.
 Students love how they can create a unique project that is truly their own, with their own aesthetics, personality, and interests shining through.
 This individual element encourages students to take pride in their creations and get more involved in lessons.
 It also helps build confidence for some students, who like having the option to present their thoughts to the class in a visual form.

-When bringing Adobe Spark to Wales, Adobe made sure to provide all of the support the country would need: from training and educational tools for teachers to language support.
-That’s why Adobe Spark is available in both English and Welsh.
+When bringing Creative Cloud Express to Wales, Adobe made sure to provide all of the support the country would need: from training and educational tools for teachers to language support.
+That’s why Creative Cloud Express is available in both English and Welsh.

 “Everything’s normally in English online, but I believe it should be the same for Welsh,” says Llwyd.
-“Having Adobe Spark in Welsh is a great way of making sure that the language stays relevant to students.”
+“Having Creative Cloud Express in Welsh is a great way of making sure that the language stays relevant to students.”

 The country of Wales and Adobe will continue to work together and bring other opportunities to the education system.